The Toit language comes with its own package manager. This document describes how Toit packages work, and how users can take advantage of them.

 It is also good practice to provide a small usage example, and information on how to report bugs and request features.

 The public code of a package should have toitdocs.
-See the language documentation conventions, to learn how to write good inline documentation.
+See the documentation convention, to learn how to write good inline documentation.

 Toit is optionally typed, and developers are free to write as many types as they think make sense.
 In many respects, types are similar to documentation: they help the developer, but can be a burden (and clutter the code base) if they are required to be everywhere.